KnowledgeCaptureAndDiscovery/somef/README.md

 - Python 3.6

-!!! warning
-    SOMEF has not been tested on Python 3.8.
+Note: SOMEF has not been tested on Python 3.8.

 ## Install from GitHub
 To run SOMEF, please follow the next steps: